TIMELINE ASTROLOGY

 Kastrup goes on to explain, “There is no difference between free will and determinism at the cosmic level, because at the level of core subjectivity … the desire is the need.
 The need to do something is the same thing as the desire to do it.
 Free will is a philosophical red herring.
 My free choices are still determined, they’re just determined by me.”

-The sense that all is as it should be, including your choices, brings a sense of calm whatever happens in our lives, whatever choices we have made or will ever make.
+The sense that all is as it should be, including your choices, brings a sense of calm, whatever happens in our lives, whatever choices we have made or will ever make.
 Practically, if we know a period in our life is going to be ‘stormy’, we know to batten down the hatches and ride it out.
 At the very least, knowing when a certain period is ending brings an enormous sense of peace, no matter what we must face.
 We can take full advantage of the winds that are taking us out of choppy waters and to calmer seas.

 'Free' Will

-“Negative negativity refers to the philosophies and rationales we use to justify avoiding our own pain…This secondary, commenting kind of intelligence of double negativity is very cautious and cowardly as well as frivolous and emotional.
+“Negative negativity refers to the philosophies and rationales we use to justify avoiding our own pain…This secondary, commenting kind of intelligence of double negativity is very cautious and cowardly, as well as frivolous and emotional.
 It inhibits identification with the energy and intelligence of basic negativity.”

-One of the main predictive techniques used in Indian astrology, called daśā - a Sanskrit word that means ‘circumstance’ - is a timing technique that utilizes the Moon’s position from birth.
-The Sun shows our resources, the Sun signs reflecting our environment, while the Moon shows our emotional environment, our likes and dislikes; what we would like to happen, whether or not it does.
-Regardless of what is happening in our lives, how we feel about our lives is more important than what is unfolding.
-This is one reason the most prominent dasa is calculated from the Moon.
-It can sometimes show what someone wills, when aligning with soul, but most often it shows how one feels about what is happening.
+One of the main predictive techniques used in Indian astrology, called daśā, is a timing technique that utilises the Moon’s position from birth.
+The Sun shows your resources, the Sun signs reflecting your environment, while the Moon shows your emotional environment, your likes and dislikes, what you would like to happen, and whether or not it does.
+Regardless of what is happening in your life, how you feel about it is more important than what is unfolding.
+This is one reason the most prominent daśā (viṁśottarī) is calculated from the Moon.
+It can sometimes show what you will become when aligning with your soul, but most often it shows how one feels about what is happening.

 Did Paramahansa Yogananda Outwit the Stars?